 For some reason, having an "evil/dark side" was a really popular game mechanic in the early 2000s.

 Evil Ryu returns to the SF storyline through Super Street Fighter IV, where he's a playable character.
 This time he has gone from merely a dark-skinned, red-eyed Ryu to a borderline Person of Mass Destruction with a kanji carved on his flesh and a glowing orb where his heart should be.
-ACK!
-And actually, making Evil Ryu return to the surface was a plot point in the Ties that Bind tie-in anime.
-It almost works, even!
+Making Evil Ryu return to the surface was a plot point in the Ties that Bind tie-in anime.
+It almost works.

 In Prince of Persia: The Two Thrones, the Prince occasionally transforms into an alter ego with a bladed chain-whip (and the skills to wield it gruesomely, out of nowhere) and who can completely regenerate whenever exposed to the Sands of Time, but at the expense of constantly deteriorating health otherwise.
 The Dark Prince is also a sociopath with a massive entitlement complex.
 Even when in the Dark Prince body, the Prince remains in control, but the Dark Prince hints that the health draining out of you is actually going into it, and that dying of this will give the Dark Prince control of the body (and, incidentally, Babylon).

-Soma Cruz in some of the later Castlevania games inherited Dracula's soul, while Alucard is his son (sort of).
-The emergence of their Superpowered Evil Sides are Alucard's greatest fear and Soma's bad ending.
+Soma Cruz in Castlevania: Chronicles of Sorrow inherited Dracula's soul, while Alucard is his son (sort of).
+The emergence of their Super-Powered Evil Sides are Alucard's greatest fear and Soma's bad ending.